MdMahadiHasan1/Architectural-Decoding-of-Bagisto/README.md

 **› Group:** Core Architecture Team

 **› Assumptions:**
-- The platform will evolve to support both B2C and B2B use cases.
+- Bagisto will serve both B2C and B2B use cases.
-- Developers will contribute modular features via community or enterprise extensions.
+- The community will build modular extensions.
-- Performance and maintainability are critical across modules.
+- Code quality and separation of concerns are essential.

 **› Alternatives:**
-- Microservices architecture
+- Microservices architecture (offers greater scalability, but introduces operational complexity)
-- Monolithic without modular structure
+- Pure Monolith (simpler to implement, but not scalable)
-- Clean Architecture without MVC or service separation
+- Clean Architecture without MVC (high abstraction but less familiar to many developers)

 **› Arguments:**
-- MVC ensures separation of concerns for maintainable code.
+- MVC ensures clarity and maintainability.
-- SOA promotes reusability and clear API boundaries between modules.
+- SOA encourages reuse and clear API boundaries.
-- Event-Driven Architecture decouples background processing and enhances responsiveness.
+- Event-Driven Architecture boosts responsiveness and enables decoupling.
-- Layered Architecture enforces clean dependency rules and abstraction.
+- Layered Architecture reinforces separation of concerns and clean dependencies.
-- Modular Monolith allows for modular development without microservice overhead.
+- Modular Monolith provides many microservice benefits with less overhead.

 **› Implications:**
-- Easier onboarding for Laravel/Vue developers familiar with MVC.
-- Enables gradual evolution toward microservices if needed in the future.
-- Simplifies testing and CI/CD by keeping codebase monolithic yet modular.
+- Improves modular development and ease of testing.
+- Provides a solid foundation for future migration to microservices if needed.

 **› Possible negative impact on quality:**
-- Complexity in understanding layered interactions for new developers.
+- Increased complexity for new developers due to layered design.
-- Risk of performance bottlenecks if SOA and events are misused.
+- Risk of performance inefficiencies if architectural boundaries are misused.
-- Challenges in enforcing architectural boundaries across community contributions.

 ## Component Decision